mieweb/docs/content/functions/encounters/landingpages/financials.md

 <td>Visual</td>
 </tr>
 <tr>
-<td><pre>the Financial section notes activities within the encounter that require charges and payments.
+<td><pre>The Financial section notes activities within the encounter that require charges and payments.
 Most charges are added automatically, but you can add or remove charges and payments as necessary.</pre></td>
 <td>Title card</td>
 </tr>
 <tr>